embardiment/emBARDiment.github.io/README.md

 # EmBARDiment

-This is the repository that contains the source code for the [emBARDiment website](https://emBARDiment.github.io).
+This is the repository that contains the paper and source code for the [emBARDiment website](https://emBARDiment.github.io).

-If you find XR-Objects useful for your work, please cite:
+If you find EmBARDiment useful for your work, please cite:
 ```
 @inproceedings{bovo2025embardiment,
   title={Embardiment: an embodied ai agent for productivity in xr},